-- 5.20.
-Submitted applications will receive an acknowledgement which comprises of an offer letter (this will detail any other outstanding conditions and/or any requirement for awarding body to issue formal offer letter) within two days of receipt by the College.
-The ARWA team will assess the application form and supporting documentation against our entry criteria and this policy, resulting in one of the following outcomes: - Where the prospective student has met/is predicted to meet all entry criteria via certificated achievement prior to the start of the programme (including English Language requirements) at level 3 & 4 they may be invited to an intention to study meeting which will take place online with either a member of the academic team or an admissions coordinator - Where the prospective student has applied on the basis of work experience and/or is applying for study at level 5 or above they will be invited to an intention to study meeting which will take place online with a member of the academic team - Where the prospective student is applying without certification of above required English language capability, they will be invited to take our Click English Test, and the English Team will also incorporate the exploration of intention to study within the speaking and listening elements of the test - Where the prospective student will not meet the entry criteria: the applicant will
+- 5.20.Submitted applications will receive an acknowledgement which comprises of an offer letter (this will detail any other outstanding conditions and/or any requirement for awarding body to issue a formal offer letter) within two days of receipt by the College.
+The -CA team will assess the application form and supporting documentation against our entry criteria and this policy, resulting in one of the following outcomes: - Where the applicant has met/is predicted to meet all entry criteria via certificated achievement prior to the start of the programme (including English Language requirements) at level 3 & 4 they may be invited to an intention to study meeting which will take place online with either a member of the academic team or an admissions coordinator - Where the applicant has applied on the basis of work experience and/or is applying for study at level 5 or 6 they will be invited to an intention to study meeting which will take place online with a member of the academic team - Where the applicant is applying without certification of above required English language capability, they will be invited to take our Click English Test, and the English Team will also incorporate the exploration of intention to study within the speaking and listening elements of the test - Where the applicant will not meet the entry criteria: the applicant will be

-- be informed of this in writing and may be recommended the offer of a place on an alternate programme within the Regent College London or externally (subject to any outstanding conditions) or that the application is rejected - Where the application is incomplete and/or not all supporting documentation has been provided by the prospective student, this will be outlined in the conditional offer and the ARWA Officer will support the applicant and application until it is fully completed. - 5.21.
+- informed of this in writing and may be recommended the offer of a place on an alternate programme within the Regent College London or externally (subject to any outstanding conditions) or that the application is rejected - Where the application is incomplete and/or not all supporting documentation has been provided by the applicant, this will be outlined in the conditional offer and the -CA Officer will support the applicant and application until it is fully completed. - 5.21.Applicants may be asked to undertake additional assessment(s) to determine their suitability for the programme they are applying for and/or to identify whether they require any additional support in the first stage of the programme. - 5.22.
 The College reserves the right to withdraw an offer to study where an application is found to: - contain fraudulent or falsified documents - contain misleading or false information - have omitted key information from their application (including failure to declare a criminal conviction) - involve collusion (where the content of the application submitted is not the work of the applicant) - be plagiarised.